calshankar/terraform-eks/Readme.md

 - Initializes custom launch template for `EKS Managed node group` and Unmanaged spot node group
 - Nodes in both Managed/Unmanaged spot node group joins the cluster automatically via user-data setup.
 - Modifies the auth configmap to include the iam role used by Unamanged nodegroup
+- Creates S3 & ECR endpoint for the VPC
 - Install cluster addons listed below along with control plan logging enabled
 - Cillium is the preferred network plugin over VPC CNI plugin(Disabled by default)
 - Automatically Configures cluster & bastion host access from your public IP instead of opening cluster endpoint to WWW. `Ideally, cluster endpoint should be private & accessible via VPN`.